GaryHostt/MuleSoft/README.md

 [What is Mulesoft?](https://www.salesforce.com/blog/what-is-mulesoft/)

-- Try Mulesoft with a 30 day trial [here](https://www.mulesoft.com/legal/terms/trial)
+- Try Mulesoft with a 30 day trial [here](https://www.mulesoft.com/legal/terms/trial).
+You can keep AnypointStudio on your laptop past that (which is plenty to learn how to develop with Mulesoft), but after you will lose access to cloud deployments.

 ## Outline of this repo